Where does memory go

 Advance Praise for Returning

-Returning is a must-read for those wishing to embark on a profound, painful, but ultimately hopeful journey into the human soul.
+A well written and highly unusual Holocaust memoir with a twist….
+An absorbing and courageous book, Returning is a must-read for those wishing to embark on a profound, painful, but ultimately hopeful journey into the human soul.
+By its end, the reader cannot help but be a changed person.

 Links to Educational Materials